mhoeher/opentodolist/README.md

 About
 -----

-OpenTodoList is an open source todo and task management application.
+OpenTodoList is an open source task managing and note taking application.
-It allows creation of arbitrary many todo lists.
-Todo lists can in turn contain todos.
-A todo has various attributes, such as a title, done state, due date and a priorty.
-Furthermore, they have a description and can have arbitrary many tasks.
+It allows to create arbitrary many libraries, which are stored as directories on the local storage.
+Inside each library, todo lists, notes and images can be created.
+Todo lists in turn consist of todos (which can also have sub-tasks).

+As data is by default stored locally, you remain in full control of your data.
+However, if you need to securely sync libraries between multiple of your devices, you can use any service of your choice to do so.
+For example, if you have set up an ownCloud instance, you can use the ownCloud desktop client to sync your library between your devices and the cloud.

 License
 -------